Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 * More filter options on Tours page, for example so that a user could filter by date, stadium or gametype.
-* A blog section so that users could upload their own experiences or photos of matches that they have been to, comment on each other's posts and create a community atmosphere to the website.
+* A blog section so that users could upload their own experiences or photos of matches that they have been to, comment on each other's posts and create a community atmosphere within the website.
-* Add merchandise to the website so that users had the option to buy official England merchandise through the website, therefore expanding the product offering and making it more more likely that a user will make a purchase.
+* Add merchandise to the website so that user has the option to buy official England merchandise through the website, therefore expanding the product offering and making it more more likely that a user will make a purchase.